 Skip to content

 The debate around margin vs markup is a common one.
 That’s because many like to use it interchangeably.
 But that’s wrong.
 Margin and markup are not the same, however much you want to argue it.
 That said, they are closely related.
-And space planners need to understand margin to create effective planograms.
+Space planners need to understand margins to create effective planograms.

 Why?
-The role of a space planner includes placing products on your stores shelves in such a way that it generates sales and profits.
-Thus, having a good understanding of gross margin will help space planners to determine how much space should be allocated to each category, sub-category, segment and sub-segment.
+The role of a space planner includes placing products on your stores' shelves in such a way that it generates sales and profits.
+Thus, having a good understanding of gross margin will help space planners determine how much space should be allocated to each category, sub-category, segment, and sub-segment.

 But before we get into that, we need to look at this debate around margin vs markup.